favionline/partner-events-tracking/doc/implementation-guide/server-to-server.md

   * will be used to decide when to send review request to customer
 * `orderCreatedTime`
   * optional, `time-string`
+    * for backwards compatibility reasons it is allowed to omit microseconds, but it is deprecated, so it is strongly advised to include them
   * using *Server-Side Token* is required for this feature
   * orders can be sent with up to 48 hours delay - e.g., if you are sending orders asynchronously, you have 2 days to send a particular order